 Memory Settings

-To edit Memory, go to Edit instance settings > Virtual Hardware > Memory.
+To edit the Memory, go to Edit instance settings > Virtual Hardware > Memory.

 Recommended Memory Settings